Wilkie Group (369), MRC Weatherall Institute of Molecular Medicine, University of Oxford, John Radcliffe Hospital, Headington, Oxford, OX3 9DS

 Clinical Genetics of Craniosynostosis

-Supervised by Prof. Andrew Wilkie, Dr. Stephen Twigg, and Prof. Tonia Vincent, my work focuses on craniosynostosis, the premature fusion of one or more sutures separating the bones of the skull vault.
+Supervised by Prof. Andrew Wilkie, Prof. Stephen Twigg, and Prof. Tonia Vincent, my work focuses on craniosynostosis, the premature fusion of one or more sutures separating the bones of the skull vault.
 A network of developmental mechanisms is involved in patterning and maintaining this complex system of bones, and a variety of genetic mutations can affect these processes to cause serious skull malformations.
 Oxford is a leading national referral centre in the surgical treatment of these cranial malformations, enabling us to study the entire process by which these arise from patient to mutation, and from mouse models to molecular pathogenesis.

 I welcome any enquiries about my work.